premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-19.Explain the main advantage of using a prototype design pattern over object creation using a new keyword?
+19.Explain the main advantage of using a prototype design pattern over object creation using a new keyword?p2

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)